getditto/interface-gen/README.md

 `example_data/v2.3/` folder, each containing example data which matches the defined format.

- Next, modify the unit test in `interface-gen/protocols_test.py` to include a validation test of the two new schemas and example data files.
+ Next, modify the unit test in `protocols_test.py` to include a validation test of the two new schemas and example data files.

 ### Generating Protobuf Definitions (proto3)

-Protobuf definitions are automatically generated when you run the generation script described above and in [interface-gen/README.md](interface-gen/README.md).
+Protobuf definitions are automatically generated when you run the generation script described above.

 *Note: you can modify the `main()` function in generate.py to customize its behavior.*

 This script creates a separate directory `proto3`, adjacent to the `schema` directory, which contains proto3 definitions for protobuf.

+### Publishing this Package

+See [publish.md](publish.md) for instructions on how to publish this package to PyPi.